A white mountain goat stands on a rock outcropping in South Dakota

 Birds

 The Black Hills serves as a meeting ground for many eastern and western bird species, making it a birdwatcher’s paradise.
 See some of the 200+ species — including more than 20 rare or endangered species — in Custer State Park, Badlands National Park, Spearfish Canyon, Wind Cave National Park, Bear Butte State Park and along the Mickelson Trail.
-Click here for more on birdwatching in the Black Hills.
+Spot your own with this Black Hills birdwatching guide.

 There’s a wide variety of “varmints” and others in the area.
 Beavers stick to areas near water sources and can sometimes be spotted swimming in water near dawn or dusk.
 Porcupines enjoy chewing the bark off tree branches while red fox are active from dusk till’ dawn but difficult to spot.
 Raccoons are nocturnal and often found in areas near water.